Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-spm2R0VhMV8.md

 ---
-title: "Q&A: Five years?
+title: "October 20th, 2020 Livestream Q&A: Five years?
 What is this- an Early Access Logistics game?"
 date: "2020-10-20"
 layout: transcript
 topics: